-Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2, DRE 098 or ENG 090 and RED
+Prerequisites: DMA 010-050 or MAT 070 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 098 or

-090 or ENG 002 or ENG 111
+ENG 090 and RED 090 or ENG 002 or BSP 4002 or ENG 111

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, molecular and cellular biology, metabolism and energy transformation, genetics, evolution, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.